Liverpool Hope University: Campuses

+The university has a residential-only campus, Aigburth Park, in St Michael's, approximately three miles from the city centre and Hope Park.

+The university also has an outdoor education centre, Plas Caerdeon.

 Sheppard-Worlock Library

 The Sheppard-Worlock Library is the university's main library.
 Located at Hope Park (there is also a small library at the Creative Campus), it is blended in to the Hilda Constance Allen Building, extending upwards an original low-rise block running east–west between two wings at the building's northern end.
 Previously the space had been occupied partly by kitchen and dining facilities.

 The library was constructed in 1997 at a cost of £5.34m.
-A£1.5m refurbishment in 2012 included the creation of a British Standard vault for its special collections.
+A £1.5m refurbishment in 2012 included the creation of a British Standard vault for its special collections.

 Special collections

 The university's specialist campus for music and visual and performing arts teaching is the Creative Campus in Everton next to St Francis Xavier's Church.
 The university also has a residential-only campus, Aigburth Park in St Michael's, and Plas Caerdeon, an outdoor education centre in Snowdonia, North Wales.

 The university's teaching campuses contain three Grade II listed buildings.
 One of these is the former main building of Saint Katharine's College at Hope Park, now renamed as the Hilda Constance Allen Building.
 The Creative Campus includes the other two: the former Saint Francis Xavier's School (now the Cornerstone Building) designed by Henry Clutton, and the former LSPCC (Liverpool Society for the Prevention of Cruelty to Children) building at 3 Islington Square.

 Hope Park is bisected by Taggart Avenue, which runs north–south through the middle of the campus and divides the former sites of two of the university's three predecessor colleges.
 On the western side of Taggart Avenue is the former campus of Christ's College, while the eastern side (which besides Hilda Constance Allen also includes the EDEN Building and the Sheppard-Worlock Library) was formerly the campus of Saint Katharine's.
 In the era when the two colleges existed, high walls ran along both sides of Taggart Avenue, physically separating the institutions.

 The university's third predecessor college, Notre Dame, was located on Mount Pleasant at its corner with Hope Street.
 Its former property, which it vacated in 1980, was acquired by Liverpool Polytechnic and became part of the campus of LJMU, the polytechnic's successor institution.
 Together with an adjoining townhouse it forms LJMU's John Foster Building.